 Dry practice or dry fire- as many call it – is a vital part of any firearms training regimen especially if the cost of running live ammo every week is prohibitive.
 One of my mentors, Tom Givens, states that the most important training aspect that determines your readiness to fight with a gun is how recently you’ve practiced the necessary skill sets.

 First: the gun is always loaded.
 I unload my pistol and leave all ammunition outside of my dry practice area.
+In another room if possible.
 Before I do a trigger press I check the magazine and the chamber again to verify that they are devoid of live ammunition.
 If I can, I use a barrel device to constantly prove that having ammunition in the gun is impossible.
 Those devices are usually applicable.

 Second: don’t point the muzzle at anything you aren’t willing to destroy.
 Or that is near, in front of, or otherwise next to anything you are not willing to destroy.
 Safest direction.
 No direction in your home is safe.
 But maybe you have a concrete wall or a basement wall backed up by earth?

 Third: keep your finger in register until the sights are on the target.
 Ok.
 You are using a target but refer to the previous point.

 Ok.
 So all that accomplished, it’s now time to practice.
 I like to use the tap rack device listed in the links.
 It allows the slide to close on an empty magazine.
 If you take our Pistol Mechanics course you’ve used these.
 Unfortunately they don’t work with all calibers yet.
 I will typically run my practice kit the same as I do my concealed carry kit.
 But not always.